-Green putty and White putty were then used to fill the gaps and give a smooth surface and this was finished with a thin sheet of plastic-card glued over the top.
+Green putty and White putty were then used to fill the gaps (above left) and give a smooth surface and this was finished with a thin sheet of plastic-card glued over the top.
 For this use superglue and ensure that there are no air-gaps.
-Other details such as boiler bands may also be added in plastic-card but use a MEK solvent for this.
+Other details such as boiler bands may also be added in plastic-card and MEK solvent was used for this.